tenaciousRas/ledwax-photon-firmware/README.md

 >	where mode-color-index is the index of the mode color (family 1 display mode) to set
 >	valid color values are 0 - 16777215 (24-bit integer)

 >	brt : set brightness - the strip brightness.
-Valid values are from 0 (0% = full off) to 255 (100% = full on).
+Valid values are from 0 (0% = full off) to 1023 (100% = full on).
+NOTE:  even though brightness is stored as a 10-bit value, it is currently displayed as an 8-bit value.
+Thus a value of 1023 in 10-bit storage corresponds to a display value of 255 in brightness.
 Brightness is stored sepearately from color in firmware.

 >	mod : set dispMode - the strip display mode.
 Valid values are: